Generic Name: doxepin (DOX-e-pin)

 Family and caregivers must closely watch patients who take doxepin capsules.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

 Doxepin capsules is not approved for use in children.
 Talk with the doctor.

 Doxepin capsules are used for:

 Treating depression or anxiety in certain patients.
 It may also be used for other conditions as determined by your doctor.

 Doxepin capsules is a tricyclic antidepressant.
-It is not known exactly how it works.
-It may increase the activity of certain chemicals in the brain, which help elevate mood.
+Exactly how it works is not known.
+It may increase the activity of certain chemicals in the brain that help elevate mood.